pvtrov/theory-of-concurrency/TheDiningPhilosophersProblem/README.md

 * **Solution With Arbiter**
 * **Dinning-room Solution**

+The whole project is written in Java programming language.
 For each of these solutions, I conducted experiments, measuring various average values.
 The full report on these experiments is available in the Polish language [here].